-Some marshmallows last for 2-months while others have a shelf life of 4-6 months.
+Some marshmallows last for two months, while others have a shelf life of 4-6 months.

 Last but not least: You have to be more vigilant about your marshmallows after opening the package.
 Make sure you finish all of them as soon as possible.

-Some producers give you a time limit of 3 days to use them all.
+Some producers give you a time limit of three days to use them all.
 But that may be an exaggeration.
-Your candies will not harden and will taste great for 1-2 weeks.
+Your candies will not harden and taste great for 1-2 weeks.

 After that, the quality may deteriorate, and it may be better to pop them in your freezer.